Prevention of Global Warming

 - Notes:

-- Calculated in accordance with the Act on Promotion of Global Warming Countermeasures.
-From fiscal 2022, calculations take into account electricity sold and heat sold.
+- Calculated in accordance with the Act on Promotion of Global Warming Countermeasures, taking into account electricity sold and heat sold.

 - For detailed data, see Data.

-- The Group’s GHG emissions (Scope 1 and 2) are calculated using the controlled approach in the GHG Protocol and cover main applicable organizations.
+- The Group’s greenhouse gas emissions (Scope 1 and 2) are calculated using the controlled approach in the GHG Protocol and cover main applicable organizations.

 Energy Consumption Intensity for Oil Refining